-Broadway legend Patti LuPone will return to London in a new gender-reversed production of Stephen Sondheim and George Furth's 1970 musical Company.
-The musical opens in London's West End at the Gielgud Theatre, produced by Elliott Harper Productions, a new production company set up by director Marianne Elliott and theatre producer Chris Harper.
+Broadway legend Patti LuPone returns to London in a new gender-reversed production of Stephen Sondheim and George Furth's 1970 musical Company.
+The musical opened in London's West End at the Gielgud Theatre, produced by Elliott Harper Productions, a new production company set up by director Marianne Elliott and theatre producer Chris Harper.

-Rosalie Craig will star in the central role of 'Bobbie' in this gender reversed production that has been blessed by Sondheim - the first production to be allowed to change the gender of the characters.
+Rosalie Craig stars in the central role of 'Bobbie' in this gender-reversed production that has been blessed by Sondheim - the first production to be allowed to change the gender of the characters.
 Patti LuPone will play Joanne.

 The original production opened on Broadway at the Alvin Theatre on 26 April 1970, where it went on to run for 705 performances and was nominated for a record-setting fourteen Tony Awards, winning six, including Best Musical.
 The original West End production of Company opened on 18 January 1972, at Her Majesty's Theatre, where it went on to run for 344 performances and reuniting the original cast including Larry Kert, Elaine Stritch, Joy Franz, and Donna McKechnie.